FlorianMold/fh-microservice/tools/HELP.md

 ## Run the microservice with an integrated database

-When using the Postgres DB enable the `H2 Config` Section and remove the `Postgres Config` section.
+When using the H2 DB enable the `H2 Config` Section and remove the `Postgres Config` section.

 ```shell
 ./run.sh